mubashirimtiaz/job-hub/README.md

-# todo-app
+# job-hub
-This repo includes a todo app
+This repo includes inintial front-end of job-hub